Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Non-degeneracy and boundedness of diffusion matrix

 \section{Non-degeneracy and boundedness of diffusion matrix}

 This problem was studied in \cite{SY} in more general setting reversible under the Gibbs measures.
 Nevertheless, we give the proof, in particular that of the lower bound, since it turns out to be explicit in the setting reversible under the Bernoulli measures.
+Recall the diffusion matrix $D(\rho)$ defined by \eqref{1.5} from $\widehat c(\rho)$ and $\chi(\rho)$ determined by \eqref{1.3} and \eqref{1.4}, respectively.